Updated: Jan 23

-Since I teach only CCM/Popular, I have the luxury of starting each student directly on the path of achieving the ability to make animal sounds.
+Since I teach only popular styles, I have the luxury of starting each student directly on the path of achieving the ability to make animal sounds.
 Animal sounds require animal sound production: exhalation akin to laughter, and resonance (via the nasopharynx) akin to shouting or calling.

 I wish I could wrap up all these thoughts.
 Right now.
 Today.